 Do we have to be concerned about the privacy risks of a smart speaker such as Alexa or Google Home?
 Are real people listening to family conversations, even when we're not interacting with our assistant?
 Are we right to worry about hackers breaking into our smart home?
 Or is it all just a storm in a glass of water?

-Last time, we delved into the different popular smart speakers and their features.
+We already delved into the different popular smart speakers and their features.
 Smart speakers such as Amazon Alexa, Google Home and Apple's Homepod have become increasingly popular during the last years.
 Recently this led to some large privacy concerns when Amazon employees revealed they listen to private recordings.
 Are smart assistants a threat to our privacy?

 A voice assistant is always on.
 The microphones on these smart assistants can listen to and record more conversations than you think.
 This could pose serious security issues.

 Are my conversations recorded?

 What we do know is that Amazon employs workers to listen to commands via Alexa.
 In that way they want their assistants to get a better understanding of human speech and interaction.
 Thus it is necessary that real human people transcribe the conversations.
 In short, real people are training the voice software to improve their dialogue with end customers.
 Win-win, you would assume.

 But off course this means that people of flesh and blood get to listen to your bedtime questions to turn off the lights or your kitchen conversations while trying a new recipe.
 Not that intrusive you would say?
 A voice assistant is always on and can pick up more than you think.
 Personal conversations with your family and friends for example.
 And what if your smart assistant becomes a witness to a criminal activity, a sexual assault or a child screaming for help?

 Amazon states that their workers don't receive any identifying data like location or address.
 They have to respect the privacy of their customers.
 So it's a take it our leave it case.
 Amazon will continue to analyse your conversations to improve their Echo devices via human intervention.
 Who can blame them for that?